raphaelameaume/fragment/docs/api/renderers.md

 };
 ```

-> ⚠️ InitParams and MountParams are both spread at the same level and in this order, so if you export an object key from `init()` and the same key for a different value from `onMountPreview`, `onMountPreview` value will take over as the spread happen {...InitParams, ...MountParams }.
+> ⚠️ InitParams and MountParams are both spread at the same level and in this order, so if you export an object key from `init()` and the same key for a different value from `onMountPreview`, `onMountPreview` value will take over when the parameters are merged like this `{...InitParams, ...MountParams }`.

 #### `onBeforeUpdatePreview`
 - Type: `({ index: number, canvas: HTMLCanvasElement, container: HTMLElement }) => void`